Operation Round Up

 How do I join?

-Members are automatically enrolled, and WEC plans on “rounding up” its member’s bills in May of this year.
-Your bill will show the rounded up amount, as well as the actual amount.
+Members are automatically enrolled in the program.
+Your bill will show the rounded up amount as well as the actual amount.
 At year’s end, you will receive your total contribution to the WEC Operation Round Up Charitable Foundation for that year on your monthly statement.

 I do not wish to participate in this program.
 How do I opt out?